 PREPARE FOR YOUR REAL ESTATE CARRER TOAY

-BQ Realty Group has partnered with Chamberlin Real Estate School to offer you a home-study program that will prepare you for the California real estate licensing exam.
+CHAMBERLIN Estate School to offer you a home-study program that will prepare you for the California real estate licensing exam.

 This California Bureau of Real Estate approved program includes a reading assignment (online or textbook), chapter homework assignments, and on-line final examinations.
 This combination of reading on-line assignments, and LIVE 2-day weekend crash course has proven to be a superior method of preparing to pass the state salesperson examination.